whl1729/read/computer/js/professional/01_what_is_js.md

 - JavaScript was designed by a Netscape developer named **Brendan Eich** in 1995.

 - How the name changed

   - Mocha -> LiveScript -> JavaScript
   - Netscape changed LiveScript’s name to JavaScript to capitalize on the buzz that Java was receiving from the press.

 - Two JavaScript Versions

   - Shortly after Netscape Navigator 3 was released, Microsoft introduced Internet Explorer 3 with a JavaScript implementation called JScript in August 1996.
   - So there were two different JavaScript versions floating around:
     JavaScript in Netscape Navigator and JScript in Internet Explorer.

 - JavaScript Standard

   - In 1997, JavaScript 1.1 was submitted to the European Computer Manufacturers Association (Ecma) as a proposal.
   - [Technical Committee #39 (TC39)][tc39] was assigned to "standardize the syntax and semantics of a general purpose, cross-platform, vendor-neutral scripting language".
   - Made up of programmers from Netscape, Sun, Microsoft, Borland, NOMBAS, and other companies with interest in the future of scripting, TC39 met for months to hammer out **ECMA-262**, a standard defining a new scripting language named **ECMAScript** (often pronounced as “ek-ma-script”).
-  - The following year, the International Organization for Standardization and International Electrotechnical Commission (ISO/IEC) also adopted ECMAScript as a standard (ISO/IEC-16262).
+  - The following year, the ISO/IEC  also adopted ECMAScript as a standard (ISO/IEC-16262).
   - Since that time, browsers have tried, with varying degrees of success, to use ECMAScript as a basis for their JavaScript implementations.

     [tc39]: www.ecma-international.org/memento/TC39.htm

-> 伍注："ECMA-262"代表JavaScript的一个标准，其中的262是ECMA的标准代号，而不是版本号。
+> 伍注：
+> 1. "ECMA-262"代表 JavaScript 的一个标准，其中的 262 是 ECMA 的标准代号，而不是版本号。
-> "ECMA-262, 6th edition"则代表我们说的ES6标准，其中的6才是版本号。
+> 2. "ECMA-262, 6th edition"则代表我们说的 ES6 标准，其中的 6 才是版本号。
+> 3. ISO/IEC: International Organization for Standardization and International Electrotechnical Commission

 #### 1.2 JavaScript Implementations

 - A complete JavaScript implementation is made up of the following three distinct parts:

   - The Core (ECMAScript)
   - The Document Object Model (DOM)
   - The Browser Object Model (BOM)

 - ECMAScript's host environment

   - ECMAScript isn’t tied to web browsers.
   - Its host environments includes: web browsers, NodeJS, Adobe Flash and so on.